 Look for a messaging function with numerous features, such as one-on-one and group chats, extensive search options, and file-sharing capabilities.
+Many also have a integrations with messaging apps like Slack.
 Conversing and collaborating boosts employee productivity and your intranet software should be driving all of these conversations.

 4. Ideation and innovation management.